Q-dimi/return_tests/README.md

-# Return Tests!
+# npm return_tests

-Tests if a functions return value matches a regular expression, data type and data value each or seperately. npm return_tests
+Tests if a functions return value matches a regular expression, data type and data value each or seperately.

 # Files